metakirby5/zenbu/README.rst

 -  Python (2 or 3)

 The below are Python libraries that should be installed via ``pip``.
-Alternatively, if you did ``pip install sanpai``, these should have been automatically installed.
+Alternatively, if you did ``pip install zenbu``, these should have been automatically installed.

 - argcomplete